project-sunbird/sunbird-ml-workbench/README.md

 ### Examples
 Examples can be found in 'examples' folder.
-Detailed explantion can of these examples can be found on wiki.
+Detailed explanation can of these examples can be found on wiki.

 1. [Iris Classification](https://github.com/ekstep/ML-Workbench/wiki/Tutorial-1:-Iris-Classification)
 2. [MovieLens - Item Similarity](https://github.com/ekstep/ML-Workbench/wiki/Tutorial-2:-MovieLens---Item-Item-Similarity)